Jul977/AWS-2tier-Web-Architecture-Using-Terraform-modules/README.md

 ![Alt text](./picture/4n.JPG)

 ### Domain hosting on NameCheap
-Go to the public hosted zone we just created and copy the 4 Name Servers to be used as custom DNS servers for our domain hosted on NameCheap.
+Go to the public hosted zone we just created and copy the 4 name servers above to be used as custom DNS servers for our domain hosted on NameCheap.

 ![Alt text](./picture/n.JPG)